haydenc/progimage-ios/README.md

 imageView.executeTransforms()
 ```
 Note that nothing happens without the call to `executeTransforms` - this is to prevent multiple calls for bulk transformations

+> Warning - This library has not been tested on any platform